-Early interaction between infants, parents and other caregivers is an emotional process replete with bouts of both laughter and distress.
-These emotional expressions often develop in the context of intricate social interactions that may be the basis of patterns of emotional engagement throughout the lifespan (Messinger, Ruvolo, Ekas, & Fogel, 2010).
+EARLY interaction between infants, parents, and other caregivers is an emotional process replete with bouts of both laughter and distress.
+These emotional expressions often develop in the context of intricate social interactions that may be the basis of patterns of emotional engagement throughout the life span (Messinger et al., 2010).
 However, our understanding of emotional expression has been hampered because human coding of emotional expression is time-intensive (Cohn & Kanade, 2007).
-A consequence of this measurement bottleneck is that more is known about infants' perception of emotional expressions than of their actual production of these expressions (Mitsven, Messinger, Moffitt, & Ahn, in press).
+A consequence of this measurement bottleneck is that more is known about infants' perception of emotional expressions than of their actual production of these expressions (Mitsven et al., 2020).
 To surmount these difficulties, this chapter reviews computational approaches to the measurement and modeling of emotional expression and interaction.
-Modeling here refers both to advanced inferential (statistical) methods, machine learning approaches, and their increasingly common hybrids.
+Modeling here refers both to advanced inferential (statistical) methods, machine-learning approaches, and their increasingly common hybrids.
 Finally, we review recent work applying automated measurement of electrophysiological and behavioral indices of emotion to the characterization of autism spectrum disorder (ASD).